Witt Groups of Curves and Surfaces: Background on Witt groups

 The Witt group $\W^0(X,\lb{L})$ is the quotient of the \GrothendieckWitt group by the subgroup generated by metabolic bundles, \ie it is the quotient of $\GW^0(X,\lb{L})$ by the image of $\K_0(X)$ under the hyperbolic map $H_{\lb{L}}$. \cite{Knebusch:varieties}*{\S~4}

-As in the case of $\K_0(X)$, the groups $\GW^0(X,\lb{L})$ and $\W^0(X,\lb{L})$ may alternatively be defined in terms of the bounded derived category of vector bundles over $X$, so that elements may be represented by ($0$-symmetric) complexes.
+Recall that we always assume our ground field to be of characteristic not two.
+Under this assumption, the groups $\GW^0(X,\lb{L})$ and $\W^0(X,\lb{L})$ may alternatively be defined in terms of the bounded derived category of vector bundles over $X$, just as in the case of $\K_0(X)$.
+In particular, elements of $\GW^0(X,\lb{L})$ and $\W^0(X,\lb{L})$ may be represented by $0$-symmetric complexes.
 More generally, by using $i$-symmetric complexes, one may define shifted groups $\GW^i(X,\lb{L})$ and $\W^i(X,\lb{L})$.
 The theory is best set up by introducing a general notion of a triangulated category with duality and defining \GWorW groups in this context, as pioneered by Balmer and Walter in \cites{Balmer:TWGI,Balmer:TWGII,Walter:TGW}.